 After five years using this product, the leather started to look old.
 I take care of it, but it does not help much.
 It’s like a leather belt that you would wear every day.
 Sometimes you need to buy a new one.
 Leather can last long, but not forever if it is used intensively.

-Still, if it’s not as beautiful as a brand new one, it remains very nice looking.
+Still, while it’s not as beautiful as a brand new one, it remains very nice looking.

 The pros of the Spider System